Maple: Cultural significance

-A maple leaf is on the coat of arms of Canada, and is on the Canadian flag.
+A maple leaf appears on the coat of arms of Canada, and is on the Canadian flag.
 The maple is a common symbol of strength and endurance and has been chosen as the national tree of Canada.
 Maple leaves are traditionally an important part of Canadian Forces military regalia, for example, the military rank insignia for generals use maple leaf symbols.

 There are 10 species naturally growing in the country, with at least one in each province.
 Although the idea of the tree as a national symbol originally hailed from the province of Quebec where the sugar maple is significant, today's arboreal emblem of Canada rather refers to a generic maple.
 The design on the flag is an eleven-point stylization modeled after a sugar maple leaf (which normally bears 23 points).

 It is also in the name of the Canadian ice hockey team, the Toronto Maple Leafs.

 The first attested use of the word was in 1260 as "mapole", and it also appears a century later in Geoffrey Chaucer's Canterbury Tales, spelled as "mapul".
 The maple is also a symbol of Hiroshima, ubiquitous in the local meibutsu.

-The maple leaf appears in the coat of arms of Sammatti, a former municipality of Uusimaa, Finland.
+A maple leaf, along with samaras, appears in the coat of arms of Sammatti, a former municipality of Uusimaa, Finland.

 Uses

 Horticulture

 Some species of maple are extensively planted as ornamental trees by homeowners, businesses, and municipalities due to their fall colour, relatively fast growth, ease of transplanting, and lack of hard seeds that would pose a problem for mowing lawns.
 Particularly popular are Norway maple (although it is considered invasive in North America), silver maple, Japanese maple, and red maple.
+The vine maple is also occasionally used as an ornamental tree.
 Other maples, especially smaller or more unusual species, are popular as specimen trees.